 We have allocated specific washrooms and lavatories (toilets) to each year-group.
 Your form-tutor will make sure you know which area your age-group is allowed to use, and where to find it.
+Please note that the allocations for Years 10 and 11 have swapped.
 The allocations are as follows:

-Years 4, 5 & 6 pupils' lavatories located inside Gard'ner House Year 7 pupils' lavatories located outside Gard'ner House Year 8 pupils' lavatories located in the Sports Hall block Years 9 & 10 pupils' lavatories located in the Science block Year 11 pupils' lavatories located outside the Engineering building Sixth Form all lavatories located in Crosslanes
+- Years 4, 5 & 6 pupils' lavatories located inside Gard'ner House - Year 7 pupils' lavatories located outside Gard'ner House - Year 8 pupils' lavatories located in the Sports Hall block - Years 9 & 11 pupils' lavatories located in the Science block - Year 10 pupils' lavatories located outside the Engineering building - Sixth Form all lavatories located in Crosslanes